rjoydip/starter-koa/README.md

 ## GraphQL

 For showing graphql playground visit `/api/graphql`.
+Port will be application port `+ 1` (e.g. If port is 3000 then graphql server port is 3001).

 ## tRPC